kimerajoseph/twitter-real-time-analysis-pipeline/README.md

 5. Keep tabs on our competitors

 ## Main Objective
-1. Provide tweets to the Social Media, Marketing and Analytics team for Analysis and Visualization
+1. Provide cleaned and tagged tweets to the Social Media, Marketing and Analytics teams for Analysis and Visualization

 ## Other objectives of the project
 1. Extract tweets with a keyword (this case "tesla") in real-time